grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 Our first example uses a common real-world scenario for InfluxDB and Grafana Alerting.
 Popular with IoT and edge applications, InfluxDB excels at on-site, real-time observability.
 In this example, and in fact for many of the following examples, we will consider the hypothetical scenario where we are monitoring a number of fluid tanks in a manufacturing plant.
 This scenario, [based on an actual application of InfluxDB and Alerting](https://grafana.com/go/grafanaconline/2021/plant-efficiency-grafana-cloud/), will allow us to work through Grafana's various alerting setups, progressing from the simplest to the most complex.

-For Example 1, let's consider the following:

-**Scenario:** We are monitoring one tank, `A5`, for which we are storing real-time temperature data.
+For Example 1, let's consider the following scenario: we are monitoring one tank, `A5`, for which we are storing real-time temperature data.
 We need to make sure that the temperature in this tank is always greater than 30 °C and less than 60 °C.

-**Challenge:** Write a Grafana Alert that will trigger whenever the temperature in tank `A5` crosses the lower threshold of 30 °C or the upper threshold of 60 °C.
+We want to write a Grafana alert that will trigger whenever the temperature in tank `A5` crosses the lower threshold of 30 °C or the upper threshold of 60 °C.

 To do this, we'll:
     1. create a Grafana alert rule.